ravdin/CarND-LaneLines-P1/writeup_template.md

 ###1.
 Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of 8 steps.

+* Highlight white and yellow colors with a mask.
+* Normalize the RGB values.
+* Convert the image to grayscale.
+* Use a Gaussian blur.
+* Use the Canny function to highlight the edges.
+* Use Hough detection on the edges.
+* Draw lines on the original images.

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...